VarunBanka/Paper-Trader-using-flutter/README.md

-## Paper Trading App Roadmap with Flutter (and optional JS)
+## Paper Trading App

-As the name suggests, this is an app which allows users to do paper trading, for instance let's assume you are initially given virtual money like $100 (you can consider it points) and will show real stock market data live, users can spend money and get or sell  virtual or fake or imaginary stocks.... this can be great for learning

-funFact - its majourly made by gemini
+This app gives you a simulated 10000 USD (think points) to trade virtual stocks in a real-time market environment.
+Buy and sell like a real investor, but without the risk.
+It is the perfect practice ground to learn the ropes of the stock market and test your trading strategies.